rebelwarrior/7Kingdoms/classes.md

 Mouse (Farms, The Vast Desert, The Whispering Plains)
   - *Sneak*: Big opponents have a hard time seeing you or hitting you.
+  - *Move Silently*: You can sneak up on opponents.

 Cobra (The Vast Desert, The Blasted Wasteland)
   - *Inflict poison*: Poison a foe in close range.
 That foe suffers effects the same as _Serpent's Tears_ poison.
   - *Drive them back*: Foes in close proximity retreat.

 Python (The Stinking Mire)
-  - *Enrapt*: Grapple with foe in touch range.
-All attacks to you and the grappled foe from others take a +1 and ignore armor while the grapple is in place.
+  - *Enrapt*: Enrapt a foe in touch range.
+All attacks to you and the enrapt foe from others take a +1 and ignore armor while the hold is in place.
-  - *Constrict*: Once you have a grapple on a foe, deal normal damage (typically 1d6) with a +1 damage bonus for every additional round you continuously constrict the foe.
+  - *Constrict*: Once you have an enrapt hold on a foe, deal your normal damage (typically 1d6) with a +1 damage bonus for every additional round you continuously constrict the foe.
+If the foe breathes you may make it unconsious instead of dealing damage that would otherwise kill it.

 Animal Limitations:
   There are no tigers in the lands of the 7 kingdoms.
 They may not be chosen as an animal.
 Elephants are rare and belong to none of the Lands but if you meet one you may study their essence.